 As a corporate officer at a financially distressed company, do you find yourself being advised to do inconsistent things by different (existing and prospective) professionals and Board members?
 One group says to sell assets to pay down distressed debt.
 Another says to avoid divestitures, and to buy as much time as possible.
 Another says to go into bankruptcy and let the court sort it all out.
 All those points of view obviously can’t be simultaneously right.
 Further, something that was appropriate in one situation is not likely to be appropriate under a whole different set of circumstances.
-(Learn more about where to look for advice and on whose advice to rely)

 How do you sort this all out?